ydove0324/KeyFrameToVideo/docs/args.md

 dataset_shuffle_buffer_size (`int`, defaults to `1`):
     The buffer size for shuffling the dataset.
 This is useful for shuffling the dataset before training.
-The default value of `1` means that the dataset will not be shuffled. precomputation_items (`int`, defaults to `512`):
+The default value of `1` means that the dataset will not be shuffled. enable_precomputation (`bool`, defaults to `False`):
+    Whether or not to precompute the embeddings for the dataset.
+This is useful for faster training.
+If set to `True`, the embeddings will be precomputed and saved to disk and loaded as required. precomputation_items (`int`, defaults to `512`):
     Number of data samples to precompute at once for memory-efficient training.
 The higher this value, the more disk memory will be used to save the precomputed samples (conditions and latents).